Newt Scamander: Personality

 Eddie Redmayne expressed his thoughts about Newt Scamander possibly being on the autism spectrum.
 Socially awkward, slightly eccentric and introverted around humans, Newt feels more comfortable around animals and connects better with them.
 Newt's relationships with his magical beasts sometimes takes precedence over his relationships with other human beings.
 However, Newt does not lack empathy towards humans as his beliefs about the power of Muggles and his remarkable friendship with Muggle Jacob Kowalski "mirrors a certain Albus Dumbledore".

 Newt is not afraid to show weakness, vulnerability or emotions.
 He attempts to avoid violence when possible, such as when he consoles the violently disturbed obscurial Credence Barebone by his kind, understanding and sympathetic nature.
 Newt is praised by his former headmaster Albus Dumbledore for always doing the right thing without seeking power or glory.

 Newt has a scientist's eye and the thirst for knowledge about magical creatures, with the motive of protecting them and educating others about them.
 Newt "bumbles" into the heart of danger, especially if a mysterious species is involved.
-Newt is fascinated by all sorts of magical creatures - those which wizards and witches are deeply terrified by.
+Newt is fascinated by all sorts of magical creatures—those by which wizards and witches are deeply terrified.

 Magical abilities and skills

 Newt's expertise in Charms is seen as he is able to perform a highly-advanced Undetectable Extension Charm on the interior of his suitcase to expand the space within and hold innumerable magical creatures of different native habitats.
 He is also able to cast Atmospheric Charms to create separate natural habitats inside the suitcase for the magical beasts to survive.
 He is even able to create a magical bubble to contain and sustain an obscurus even after the death of its host.
 He could also successfully use a tracking spell, which he used to trace Tina.

-Newt is particularly gifted in Herbology and Healing as he is capable of preparing medicinal remedies from magical plants and potions - such as when he swiftly creates a poultice through plants and contents of various bottles to control Jacob's severe reaction of Murtlap bite.
-Newt also looked after magical flora and was familiar with their properties, keeping several potted plants on a shelf in his shed in the magically expanded suitcase.
+Newt is particularly gifted in Herbology and Healing as he is capable of preparing medicinal remedies from magical plants and potions — such as when he swiftly creates a poultice through some fresh plants and some preprepared concoctions to control Jacob's unusually severe reaction to a Murtlap bite.
+Newt also looked after magical flora and was familiar with their properties, keeping several potted plants on a shelf in his shed in the magically expanded suitcase that serves as his home for his magical creatures.

-Polyjuice Potion is regarded as a potion highly difficult to make.
+Polyjuice Potion is regarded as highly difficult to make.
 Since Newt was successfully able to brew the potion, it suggests that he is skilled in potion-making as well.

-Newt Scamander's wand is made up of rather unusual contents: The wood of the wand is made out of Tropical Lime Tree, while shell and bone are used as cores of the wand.
-Newt's boggart is an office desk, because what he fears most is having to work in an office.
+Newt Scamander's wand is made up of rather unusual contents: The wood of the wand is of Tropical Lime Tree, while shell and bone are used as cores of the wand.
+Newt's boggart is an office desk at the Ministry, because what he fears most is having to work in an office.
 When Rowling was asked by a fan regarding the form of Newt's patronus, she left it unrevealed for suspense.